PierreIsCoding/sdiy/Spark/README.md

 - Retrigger (standard mode).
 - Loop.

 If you set the switch to it's center position any new input trigger will reset the burst, slope and fading to their start position immediately, even if Spark is already deploying a burst.
 If you only want to receive a new burst when the current one is completely finished, then set the trigger mode to "single".
 This can be handy when you want a long burst generation but your input triggers are fast.
 For looping....just set it to looping.
 Input triggers don't realy work for this mode.
 It's fun to play with the duration and rate though.

+Tip: Due to the nature of the analog circuitry it might happen that the looping stops when you keep pressing the manual button etc during a loop.
+If that happens just toggle momentarily between retrig and loop mode.

 ## Envelope
 <br>